-- 13.1 The 2020 Business Plans and Budgets recommendations for property tax supported programs are lower than the overall 2.5 per cent guideline adopted by Regional Council through Finance Reports # 2019-F-38 and 2019-F-44 and represents a net property tax budgetary increase of 2.2 per cent or approximately \$59 for the Region-wide average residential home after assessment growth. - 13.2 The recommended 2020 Business Plans and Budgets provides for an affordable tax increase for business and residential property owners, gives consideration to continued reassessment increases being phased-in, includes a number of base pressures and non-discretionary items that are required to continue to deliver the Region's existing programs and services, responds to reductions in provincial funding to ensure service levels are maintained, and meets service and program needs for a growing Region.
-In addition, the 2020 Business Plans and Budgets includes continued investment in the Region's strategic priorities including enhancements to front line programs and services and support for the following key priority areas: - Respond to growth and affordability pressures and support the vulnerable sector - Innovate and modernize operations and administration - Accommodate ongoing legislative and regulatory changes - Invest in infrastructure renewal
+- 13.1 The approved 2020 Property Tax Supported Business Plans and Budgets are lower than the overall 2.5 per cent guideline adopted by Regional Council through Finance Reports # 2019-F-38 and 2019-F-44 and represents a net property tax budgetary increase of 2.42 per cent or approximately \$65 for the Region-wide average residential home after assessment growth. - 13.2 The approved 2020 Property Tax Supported Business Plans and Budgets provide for an affordable tax increase for business and residential property owners, give consideration to continued reassessment increases being phased-in, include a number of base pressures and non-discretionary items that are required to continue to deliver the Region's existing programs and services, respond to reductions in provincial funding to ensure service levels are maintained, and meet service and program needs for a growing Region.
+In addition, the 2020 Business Plans and Budgets include continued investment in the Region's strategic priorities including enhancements to front line programs and services and support for the following key priority areas: - Respond to growth and affordability pressures and support the vulnerable sector - Innovate and modernize operations and administration - Accommodate ongoing legislative and regulatory changes - Invest in infrastructure renewal